mdeguzis/documents/systems-engineer/javascript/javascript-basics.md

 Example worksheets are stored by username on https://repl.it/ (Web-based IDE).

+# Coding style

+* Curly brackets are commonly at the end of the keyword
+* Use multiple files vs long-winded single files by utilizing `<script>` tags
+*

 # Behavior

 * Javascript will auto create variables, but it is good practice to use the var prefix `var MYVAR = VALUE`